THE BIOSPHERE VARIATIONS

 COMET SHIELDS?

-A fifth assumption is that any well-made solar-system needs a Jupiter as a shield against comet-strikes.
+A fifth assumption Douglas makes is that any well-made solar-system needs a Jupiter as a shield against comet-strikes.
 I'm growing skeptical of this, too.
-After all, Jupiter's gravity disturbs the outer system, thus causing the very comets it supposedly shields us from.
-Besides, it's now looking like we need some comets--our water may come from early bombardment, and the latest studies show that the rise of multicellular life coincides with a large increase in meteoric impacts on Earth!
+After all, Jupiter's gravity disturbs the outer system, thus causing many of the very comets it supposedly shields us from.
+Besides, it's now looking like we need some comets--our water may come from early bombardment, and I just saw a study claiming the rise of multicellular life coincides with a large increase in meteoric impacts on Earth!
 A certain number of small catastrophes may be good for evolution.

 A system with no planets bigger than Neptune (or with its only giant hugging the sun) may have more catastrophic impacts but not fatally more, or have familiar cratering rates, or be more peaceful than our system, and we don't know what rates are healthy, either.
 Nor are we likely to have answers until we've thoroughly explored a large sample of solar systems.
 But I'll stick my neck out.
 I predict multicellular life, interesting life, will be quite common; 5% to 50% of all solar systems.